Top 3 Attractions in Shin-kiba, Tokyo Travel

 Whether you're looking to relax in nature, enjoy sports, or learn about postwar history, Yumenoshima Park offers a unique blend of recreation, education, and green space in the heart of Tokyo Bay.
 It's a lesser-known but rewarding destination for visitors seeking an off-the-beaten-path Tokyo experience.

-2) Wakasu Public Art: "Path of Sea Creatures"
+2) Wakasu Public Art "Path of Sea Creatures"

 Just across the Wakasu Bridge from Shin-Kiba lies Wakasu, a large artificial island in Tokyo known for its lush nature and outdoor activities.
 This area features a golf course, campground, and a popular cycling road that loops around the island.
 Along the eastern coastline, you’ll find an open-air art experience known as the “Path of Sea Creatures.”